 The combination of hypotension requiring vasopressor therapy and serum lactate greater than 2 mmol/l was found to have the best performance out of a number of different combinations of variables and either indicator alone when extensively review by the Guidelines Task force who crate the new revised Third Consensus Definitions for Sepsis and Septic Shock.
 This combination of variables demonstrated a 42.3% mortality when evaluated using the Surviving Sepsis Guidelines(12, 13).
 These indicators will thus reliable indicate patients in septic shock who are at a high risk of death.
-It is relevant to note that vasopressor dependent hypotension equates to a cardiovascular SOFA component score of \geq 2(89, 90).
+It is relevant to note that vasopressor dependent hypotension equates to a cardiovascular SOFA component score of $\geq 2(89, 90)$.
 It is also pertinent that the new defined lactate threshold of 2 mmol/litre was found to perform as well as earlier cutoffs that were higher in identifying those at a high risk of death, recognizing the serum lactate is a proxy for cellular metabolic abnormalities(13).

 The predisposition, infection, response and organ dysfunction (PIRO) staging system was designed as a stratification tool to deal with the inherent heterogeneity of septic patients(91).
 The concept of the predisposition, infection, response, and organ dysfunction (PIRO) scoring system was recommended at the 2001 International Sepsis Definitions Conference to improve the traditional classification of sepsis(92, 93).
 The PIRO system is an ideal staging system that incorporates assessment of premorbid baseline susceptibility (predisposition), the specific disorder responsible for illness (infection), the response of the host to infection, and the resulting degree of organ dysfunction.
 The four components of the PIRO system cover multiple known independent factors that may influence the onset, development, and outcome of sepsis(91).
 PIRO scores have been developed in patients with severe sepsis (94), community acquired pneumonia (CAP) (95) and ventilator associated pneumonia (VAP) (96).
-They were recently evaluated in a population of septic patients (25% intraabdominal sepsis) seen in the emergency department and the PIRO score had a significant improved area under the curve than both the APACEHE II and MEDS score(91).
+They were recently evaluated in a population of septic patients (25% intra-abdominal sepsis) seen in the emergency department and the PIRO score had a significant improved area under the curve than both the APACEHE II and MEDS score(91).
 Most recently, a specific intra-abdominal sepsis PIRO score has been created in Calgary(88).
 In this population the PIRO score showed consistent mortality discrimination outperforming both APACHE II and SOFA(88).
 The mortality rate by PIRO score was 37.6% for a PIRO of 4 and 54.7% for a PIRO of 5.
-Thus, patients will be recruited into the COOL study if they have a PIRO score of four or more.
+In a test population with SCIAS requiring source control laparotomies, combining the Sepsis-3 septic-shock definition and WSESSS ≥ 8 increased detection by screening tools to 80%, and including a CPIRO score ≥ 3 increased this to 82.8% (Sensitivity-SN; 83% Specificity-SP; 74%(6).
+Thus, patients will be recruited into the COOL study if they have a PIRO score of three or more as discussed in the Inclusion Criteria manuscript(6).
 Use of the PIRO Score is Fully Described in Appendix A